Bluemont-dev/Bluemont-dev/README.md

 - 👋 Hi, I’m @Bluemont-dev
 - 👀 I’m interested in full stack web development
 - 🌱 I have built a Node JS multiplayer card game using MongoDB, Socket.IO, hosted on Heroku.
 I also have built an online community using Python and PostgreSQL.
 - 💞️ I’m looking for work -- full-time, part-time, contract or staff.
-I want to learn how work teams manage coding, testing, deployment and maintenance of their projects and products.
+I want to contirbute to a team as I sharpen my skills in coding, testing, deployment and maintenance of projects and products.
 - 📫 You can reach me at info@bluemontcommunications.com

 <!---